When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 | English Proficiency Certificate | See accepted tests below. |

-| Proof of Residence | A certificate or recent utility bill (in English or officially translated). |
+| Proof of Residence | A certificate or recent utility bill (in English or officially translated), house contract or for Cameroonians you can obtain a letter of this from the DO's office (though it was not required - as your ID can show the place issued) |

 💡 Tip: Name files clearly — Firstname_Lastname_DocumentType.pdf.

-This is where many people overthink — or underestimate — the importance of being personal.
+This is where many people overthink or underestimate the importance of being personal.

 When I wrote mine, I focused less on impressing and more on explaining.